Homeless Engagement And Response Team

 _______________________________________________________________________________________________

-The Homeless Engagement and Response Team (HEART) is a special group in Sacramento County that focuses on helping people who don’t have a place to live.
+Sacramento County's Homeless Engagement and Response Team (HEART) is a specialized group that focuses on helping people who don’t have a place to live.
 Their main job is to connect these individuals with important services, like accessing mental health services, getting food, getting medical help, and housing and shelter resources.
 HEART works together with different parts of the county government, city partners, and other community groups to make sure people who are experiencing homelessness get the support they need.

 HEART mission is to help people who don’t have a place to live.
 Here’s how they do it: